Information and instructions for Research Administrators for managing the Canada Graduate Scholarships – Doctoral Program

 Applicants may find detailed instructions on the eApproval process in the "Electronic Approval tool - Applicant's Guide" under the "Enter Proposal Information" task, "Details" subtask.

 Each eligible institution is assigned a separate quota from each agency for the CGS D Program.
-For more details on quotas for CIHR, refer to the Frederick Banting and Charles Best Canada Graduate Scholarships-Doctoral Awards (CGS D) Quotas.
+For more details on quotas for CIHR, refer to the Canada Graduate Scholarships-Doctoral Awards (CGS D) Quotas.

 Applicants who self-declare as Indigenous are NOT be considered as part of the institutional quota.

-Applicants who wish to self-declare themselves as an Indigenous applicant have been instructed to complete the Frederick Banting and Charles Best Canada Graduate Scholarship Doctoral Awards (CGS D): Voluntary Self-Identification Form for Indigenous Applicants and upload it within their application.
+Applicants who wish to self-declare themselves as an Indigenous applicant have been instructed to complete the Canada Graduate Scholarship Doctoral Awards (CGS D): Voluntary Self-Identification Form for Indigenous Applicants [ PDF (253 KB) ] and upload it within their application.
 This form may be used by Research Administrators to determine self-declared Indigenous applicants.
-It is the responsibility of the Research Administrators to list which applicants will be included as self-identified Indigenous applicants above and beyond the institutional quota within the List of Applications-Form.
-For further information, consult the “Application Deadline” section near the end of this document.
+It is the responsibility of the Research Administrators to list which applicants will be included as self-identified Indigenous applicants above and beyond the institutional quota within the List of Applications-Form [ PDF (194 KB) ].
+For further information, consult the “Application deadline” section near the end of this document.

 If an applicant has submitted an application in error directly to the institution, Research Administrators should reject the application so the applicant can re-submit via the proper channel.
-Applicants who should submit their application directly to CIHR have been instructed to complete the Frederick Banting and Charles Best Canada Graduate Scholarship Doctoral Awards (CGS D): Self-Declaration of No Institutional Affiliation with a Quota Form if applicable and upload it within their application.
+Applicants who should submit their application directly to CIHR have been instructed to complete the Canada Graduate Scholarship Doctoral Awards (CGS D): Self-Declaration of No Institutional Affiliation with a Quota Form [ PDF (108 KB) ] if applicable and upload it within their application.
 This form may be used by to identify applicants who have submitted their application to the institution in error.

-Important: The “Institution Paid” field in the applicant’s ResearchNET application determines which organization will receive the application (Canadian institution or CIHR).
+Important: The “Institution Paid” field in the applicant’s ResearchNET application determines which organization will receive the application (Canadian institution with a quota or CIHR).

-- To submit applications directly to the institution applicants must select the institution from the drop down menu of the “Institution Paid” field.
+- To submit applications directly to an institution with a quota, applicants must select the institution from the drop down menu of the “Institution Paid” field.